narengan/cis/cli/cli-waf.md

   `ibmcloud cis waf-rule DNS_DOMAIN_ID WAF_PACKAGE_ID WAF_RULE_ID`

 ### ARGUMENTS:
-   `DNS_DOMAIN_ID` is the id of DNS domain.
+   `DNS_DOMAIN_ID` is the ID of DNS domain.

-   `WAF_PACKAGE_ID` is the id of WAF package.
+   `WAF_PACKAGE_ID` is the ID of WAF package.

-   `WAF_RULE_ID` is the id of WAF rule.
+   `WAF_RULE_ID` is the ID of WAF rule.

 ### OPTIONS:
    `-i, --instance`  Instance name.
-If not set, the context instance specified by `ibmcloud cis instance-set` will be used.
+If not set, the context instance specified by `ibmcloud cis instance-set` is used.

 #### Output Message:

-   * rule id
+   * Rule ID
-   * rule description
+   * Rule Description
-   * rule current mode
+   * Rule Current Mode
-   * rule default mode
+   * Rule Default Mode
-   * rule allowed mode
+   * Rule Allowed Mode
-   * rule priority
+   * Rule Priority
-   * group id of the rule belonging to
+   * Group ID of the rule belonging to
-   * group name of the rule belonging to
+   * Group Name of the rule belonging to

 ## Update a WAF rule